- Travel and Places»

 2) Shukriya OR Dhanyawad

 Translated as "Thank you" in English.
-It is way of showing respect, thankfulness or appreciating a favor.
+It is a way of showing respect, thankfulness or appreciating a favor.
 The word Shukriya as Shook-ri-ya and Dhanyawad as Dhann-ya-Wad is the correct pronunciation.

 3) Aap Kaise ho and Bahut Accha